MarkJelic/TEC-1G/Documentation/Assembly/Readme.md

 Fine solder, between .5 to .75mm with a resin flux core is ideal.
 Many health conscious would like to use lead-free solder but I find this doesn't flow as well as leaded.

-Whether you're young or old, a magnifiying light make the precice soldering required a little easier.
+Whether you're young or old, a magnifiying light make the precise soldering required a little easier.

 ![Magnifying Light](./pictures/magnifying_light.jpg)